Host–pathogen interaction: Future directions

 Thanks to network analysis of host–pathogen interactions and large-scale analyses of RNA sequencing data from infected host cells, we know that pathogen proteins causing an extensive rewiring of the host interactome have a higher impact in pathogen fitness during infection.
 These observations suggest that hubs in the host–pathogen interactome should be explored as promising targets for antimicrobial drug design.
+Dual-species proteomics could also be employed to study host-pathogen interactions by simultaneously quantifying proteins newly synthesized by the host and pathogen.
 Currently, many scientists are aiming to understand genetic variability and how it contributes to pathogen interaction and variability within the host.
 They are also aiming to limit the transmission methods for many pathogens to prevent rapid spread in hosts.
 As we learn more about the host–pathogen interaction and the amount of variability within hosts, the definition of the interaction needs to be redefined.
 Casadevall proposes that pathogenicity should be determined based on the amount of damage caused to the host, classifying pathogens into different categories based on how they function in the host.
 However, in order to cope with the changing pathogenic environment, treatment methods need to be revised to deal with drug-resistant microbes.